• Skip to primary navigation

 COMBINE THE PORK AND BEEF BROTH

-• Transfer the beef into the larger pork broth.
+• Transfer the beef to the larger pork broth.
 Remove the daikon and lemongrass and discard them from the 5 qt pot.
 Add the beef broth to the larger pork pot until filled.
 Place the remaining 6 stalks of fresh lemongrass into, 3 tablespoons of chicken bouillon powder in the larger pork pot and simmer for 2 more hours.

 • After 2 hours, taste one piece of the beef to see if it is soft and tender.
 If the meat is still chewy, continue cooking for an additional 10 minutes or until tender.
 Then take the beef, daikon, and lemongrass out of the larger pork broth pot.
 Add the remaining soup from the smaller beef broth pot into the large pot.